+- Global Health and Development

 - Health Services Research and Policy

-- Global Health and Development

-- Public Health, Environments and Society (PHES)
+- Public Health, Environments and Society

-In the Faculty there are about 250 academic staff drawn from a variety of disciplines including medicine, statistics, epidemiology, sociology, economics, anthropology, operational research, psychology, nursing and history.
+In the Faculty there are about 50 Professional Services staff members, and 280 academic staff drawn from a variety of disciplines including medicine, statistics, epidemiology, sociology, economics, anthropology, operational research, psychology, nursing and history.
 Each department is responsible for its own research.
 The School has adopted a rotating system of management for its academic departments and faculties.
 The management of a department is under the control of the Department Head, appointed by the Director for a period of three years in the first instance.
 The Faculty Head is appointed in a similar manner but for an initial period of up to five years.

 The Faculty of Public Health and Policy is responsible for organizing a one-year Master's course in Public Health, which allows students to take either a general MSc in Public Health, or to follow one of several more specialised streams: Health Services Management, Health Promotion, Environmental Health or Health Services Research.
 The Faculty also jointly teaches the MSc Public Health in Developing Countries and MSc Control of Infectious Disease (with the Faculties of Infectious and Tropical Diseases and Epidemiology and Population Health), and MSc Health Policy, Planning and Financing (jointly with the London School of Economics).
 Master's courses are organized in a modular format across the whole School.
 One of the growing areas of Faculty teaching is distance-based learning, with MScs in Public Health and Global Health Policy.
-In 2017/18, over 230 students were registered for our face-to-face Masters programmes and nearly 1600 students were registered for distance learning MScs.
+In 2019/20, over 370 students were registered for our face-to-face Masters programmes and 1367 students were registered for distance learning MScs.

-The Faculty has also reorganised and expanded its research degree (MPhil/PhD; DrPH) training.
-Currently there are about 108 students and 23 staff members registered for a research degree
+The Faculty has also reorganized and expanded its research degree (MPhil/PhD; DrPH) training.
+Currently there are about 164 students and 36 staff members registered for a research degree.